 Q: What type of music do you usually work on?

 A: The music I work on is constantly evolving, but it always centers around storytelling through sound.
-I’ve spent decades performing in musical theater, from beloved classics like Annie to world premieres such as My Best Friend’s Wedding.
-More recently, I toured as the woodwind soloist for Naruto: The Symphonic Experience, bringing iconic anime music to life from Fighting Dreamers to Sexy Jutsu.
-Currently, I’m on tour with Percival, celebrating 10 years of The Witcher 3: Wild Hunt performing music that audiences around the world have spent hundreds of hours immersed in.
-I’ve also recorded for pop albums, as a saxophonist on studio sessions, and am preparing to release my own Christmas album in Winter 2025.
-Each project, whether theatrical, symphonic, or cinematic, allows me to explore new sound worlds and that constant variety is what fuels my creativity as a recording artist and storyteller.
+I've spent decades performing in musical theater, from beloved classics like Annie to world premieres such as My Best Friend's Wedding.
+I toured as the woodwind soloist for Naruto: The Symphonic Experience, bringing iconic anime music to life from Fighting Dreamers to Sexy Jutsu, and with Percival celebrating 10 years of The Witcher 3: Wild Hunt.
+I've also recorded for pop albums as a saxophonist on studio sessions, released my debut holiday album This Is Christmas in 2024, and most recently wrote, produced, and performed Back 2 The Bit, a full album reimagining classic video game music with live woodwinds and a full band.
+Each project, whether theatrical, symphonic, cinematic, or game-inspired, lets me explore new sound worlds, and that constant variety is what fuels my creativity as a recording artist and storyteller.

 Q: What's your strongest skill?